Large Language Model Instruction Following: A Survey of Progresses and Challenges: What is Task Instruction?---A Unified Perspective from Indirect Supervision

-One conventional scheme to handle the classification tasks is to convert the target labels into indices and let models decide which indices the inputs belong to.
-This paradigm focuses on encoding the input semantics while losing the label semantics.
-To let systems recognize new labels without relying on massive labeled examples, \newcite{yin2019benchmarking} proposed to build a hypothesis for each label---deriving the truth value of a label is then converted into determining the truth value of the hypothesis.
-As exemplified in Table \ref{tab:nlptonli}, this approach builds instructions (\textsc{I}) combining a template ($\hat{\textsc{T}}$) with a label \textsc{Y} to explain each target label (\textsc{Y}).
-Since this paradigm naturally satisfies the format of textual entailment (\textualentailment, where the task inputs and the instructions can be treated as premises and hypotheses, respectively), these kinds of instructions are termed ``Entailment-oriented Instructions''.
+A conventional scheme to handle the classification tasks is to convert the target labels into indices and let models decide which indices the inputs belong to.
+This paradigm only encodes the input semantics while losing the label semantics.
+To let systems recognize new labels without relying on massive labeled examples, \citet{yin2019benchmarking} proposed converting the target classification tasks into natural language inference (NLI) by building a hypothesis for each label---deriving the truth value of a label is then converted into determining the truth value of the hypothesis.
+As exemplified in Figure~\ref{fig:overview}~(a), this approach builds instructions (\textsc{I}) by combining a template (\textsc{T}) with a label (\textsc{Y}) to explain the task semantics.
+Table~\ref{tab:nlptonli} further provides more detailed examples for~\entailinstruction.

-The advantages of entailment-oriented instruction learning are four-fold: (i) it keeps the label semantics so that input encoding and output encoding both get equal attention in modeling the input-output relations; (ii) it results in a unified reasoning process---textual entailment---to handle various NLP problems; (iii) it creates the opportunity of making use of indirect supervision from existing \textualentailment~datasets so that a pretrained \textualentailment~model is expected to work on those target tasks without task-specific fine-tuning; (iv) it extends the original close-set labels classification problem into a recognization problem of open-domain open-form labels with few or even zero label-specific examples.
-Therefore, it has been widely used in a variety of few/zero-shot classification tasks, such as classifying topics~\cite{yin2019benchmarking}, sentiments~\cite{zhong2021adapting}, stances~\cite{xu-etal-2022-openstance}, entity types~\cite{li2022ultra}, and entity relations~\cite{murty2020expbert,xia2021incremental,sainz-etal-2021-label,sainz-etal-2022-textual}.
+The advantages of {\entailinstruction} learning are four-fold: (i) it keeps the label semantics and makes it possible to encode the input-output relations; (ii) it unifies various classification problems into an NLI task; (iii) by making use of the indirect supervision from existing NLI datasets, a model trained on NLI tasks is expected to work on other tasks in a zero-shot manner; (iv) it extends the original close-set indices classification problem into an open-domain label recognition paradigm.
+Therefore, it has been widely used in a variety of few/zero-shot classification tasks~\cite{xu2022universal}, such as classifying topics~\cite{yin2019benchmarking}, sentiments~\cite{zhong2021adapting}, stances~\cite{xu-etal-2022-openstance}, entity types~\cite{li2022ultra}, entity relations~\cite{murty2020expbert,xia2021incremental,sainz-etal-2021-label,sainz-etal-2022-textual}, etc.